-Your child will feel pain in his or her hip.
+Your child will feel pain in the hip.
 There may also be thigh or knee pain.
 Sometimes this pain can cause a limp when the child walks.

 You can help your child feel better with home treatment.
-The pain will probably improve in 24 to 48 hours.
-But it may take 2 to 3 weeks for your child to return to normal.
+The pain will probably improve in a couple of days.
+But it may take a few weeks for your child to return to normal.

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.